eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 However, this is a strict improvement over our choose-one system, because the voters who like Ralph Nader get to express their support for him without hurting their viable backup Gore.
 Voters can be [sincere and efficient simultaneously](../av-stratproof){:target="_blank"}, using the leader rule as a simple heuristic to determine where to draw their line of acceptability.

+In the real 2000 election, Gore won the popular vote, but Bush won the electoral college through Florida by a razor-thin margin of 537 votes, while Nader received over 90,000 votes in the same state.
+If Nader voters were able to approve of both Gore and Nader, then Gore would have likely won Florida and thus the presidency.
+This is a clear example of how Approval can fix the spoiler effect.

 ## The Intuition

 Here we get into the basic theoretical justification for the leader rule.
 I won't get too deep into the math or technical details, but I will try to give an intuitive explanation of the logic behind it.
 For the actual model Laslier uses, see [the appendix](#appendix).
 For the full technical details, see Laslier's original paper<d-cite key="laslier2009leaderRule"></d-cite>.